Evelyn Nesbit: Two trials

 Thaw was tried twice for the killing of White.
 Nesbit testified at both trials; her appearance on the witness stand was an emotionally tortuous ordeal.
 In open court, she testified to details of her relationship with White, including the night when he allegedly raped her.
 This was the first time she made the allegation, except in private to Thaw.

 Due to the unusual amount of publicity the case had garnered, the jurors were ordered to be sequestered – the first time in the history of American jurisprudence that such a restriction was ordered.
 The trial proceedings began on January 23, 1907, and the jury went into deliberation on April 11.
 After forty-seven hours, the jurors emerged deadlocked.
 Seven had voted guilty, and five voted not guilty.
 Thaw was outraged that the jurors had not recognized White's killing as the act, as he saw it, of one chivalrous man defending innocent womanhood.

+Between the two trials, Nesbit left the Hotel Lorraine, where she had lived throughout Thaw's confinement in the Tombs, and moved with her mother-in-law, Mrs. William Thaw, into a house on Park Avenue near 59th Street, where both women planned to remain in seclusion to be within call of the prisoner while awaiting the second trial.
 The second trial took place from January through February 1, 1908.
 At the second trial, Thaw again pleaded temporary insanity.
 He was found not guilty, on the ground of insanity at the time of the commission of his act.
 He was sentenced to involuntary commitment for life in the Matteawan State Hospital for the Criminally Insane in Beacon, New York.
 His wealth allowed him to arrange accommodations for his comfort and be granted privileges not given to the general population.
 Immediately after his confinement, Thaw marshaled the forces of a legal team charged with the mission of having him declared sane; the effort took seven years.
 The prolonged legal procedures compelled his escape from Matteawan and flight to Canada in 1913; he was extradited to the U.S., but in 1915 was released from custody after being judged sane.
+During the sanity hearing proceedings, Nesbit herself fled to Canada to avoid being served a subpoena requiring her to testify; subpoena servers tracked her to Culhane camp at Chateaugay Lake in New York before she crossed the border, and court officials received a telegram confirming her departure.